Mental health resources for veterans

 Connecting military veterans and service providers with mental health resources at Michigan State University Extension.

 Mental illnesses affect thinking, feeling and mood behavior.
 They include conditions such as anxiety, depression, bipolar disorder, or schizophrenia, and are common in the United States.
 According to the Centers for Disease Control and Prevention, approximately one in five U.S. adults experience a mental illness each year.
 This number is higher among post-9/11 veterans, with over a quarter (28%) reporting to Veterans Affairs (VA) Mental Health Services in 2018 that they had received a mental health diagnosis within the past year.
-This difference is confirmed by the National Council for Behavioral Health, which notes that veterans have higher rates of suicide risk, opioid prescriptions, post-traumatic stress disorder (PTSD) and depression, compared to nonveterans.
+This difference is confirmed by the National Council for Mental Wellbeing, which notes that veterans have higher rates of suicide risk, opioid prescriptions, post-traumatic stress disorder (PTSD) and depression, compared to nonveterans.
 One reason for this may include exposure to traumatic events during military service.
 To address this, the VA offers mental health services and resources for veterans such as the Veterans Crisis Line (1-800-273-8255), Women Veterans Call Center (1-855-VA-Women/1-855-829-6636) and My HealtheVet.

 Michigan State University (MSU) Extension also offers a wide range of health and wellness programs for veterans and the community at large to foster social, emotional and mental health.
 The latest 2021 report by Mental Health America ranks Michigan sixth best in the nation for adult access to mental health care and having less mental illness.
 This validates efforts by the Michigan Department of Health and Human Services (MDHHS) which sponsors numerous mental health initiatives statewide and also has a strategic plan to “engage and connect Veterans and Military families to mental health and substance abuse resources.”
 MSU Extension receives grant funding from MDHHS to provide a variety of health programs at no cost to diverse communities throughout Michigan.